How Brake Pads Work-Understand What your BRAKE PADS Do

 Here at Pellon Autocentre, we use top-quality brake parts. because it gives us peace of mind that we are fitting a top-class product. knowing that our customers won’t have problems with their new brake pads.

-Your brake pads are one of the most important part of your cars braking system.
-Because, they are the component that makes contact to the discs.
-Applying, the pressure and friction to your cars brake discs.
-Of course, this is the pressure and friction that is applied to the brake discs.
+Your brake pads are one of the most important parts of your car’s braking system. because they are the component that makes contact with the discs. applying pressure and friction to your car’s brake discs.
+Of course, this is the pressure and friction that are applied to the brake discs.

 Did you know that Brake pads were once made out of asbestos !

-So, asbestos was used to make brake pads.
-Especially, in my younger days when I was an apprentice mechanic.
-But because of the cancer causing materials in the pads.
-Urgently, then new compounds had to be developed.
-Nowadays brake pads are made from a mixture of different compounds.
-Including, metallic shavings or non-metallic, organic materials.
-Depending on the manufacturers own compound mixes.
+So, asbestos was used to for How Brake Pads Work.
+Particularly when I was a young apprentice mechanic. but because of the cancer-causing materials in the pads.
+Urgently, then, new compounds had to be developed.
+Nowadays, brake pads are made from a mixture of different compounds. including metallic shavings and non-metallic, organic materials.
+Depending on the manufacturer’s own compound mixes.

 When will I need new brake pads or discs?